Exercise and Hypertension

 IMMEDIATE EFFECTS OF EXERCISE ON BLOOD PRESSURE

-Studies of the effects of exercise on hypertension have been conducted since the 1970s and several reviews of these studies have been published.
+Studies of how exercise can affect hypertension have been conducted since the 1970s and reviews of these studies (meta-analyses) have been published.
 But first, let's make a distinction between the immediate effects of a single exercise session on blood pressure vs. the long-term effects of regular exercise on hypertension.

 Regarding the immediate effects, blood pressure can fluctuate across a wide range depending on the activity at the time: